Partners in ESRD Care

 In-Center Hemodialysis CAHPS Survey

-The In-Center Hemodialysis (ICH) Consumer Assessment of Healthcare Providers and Systems (CAHPS) is designed to measure, collect, and publicly report the experiences of people receiving ICH care from Medicare-certified dialysis facilities.
-The survey is an element of evaluating facility performance as an ESRD QIP reporting measure.
+The In-Center Hemodialysis (ICH) Consumer Assessment of Healthcare Providers and Systems (CAHPS) measures, collects, and publicly reports the experiences of people receiving ICH care from Medicare-certified dialysis facilities.
+The survey is used to evaluate facility performance as an ESRD QIP reporting measure.

 United States Renal Data Service